R-loop: Inflammaging

-R-loops, introns and DNA damage
+Introns and DNA damage

-Introns are non-coding regions within genes that are transcribed along with the coding regions of genes, but are subsequently removed from the primary RNA transcript by splicing.
+Introns are non-coding regions within genes that are transcribed along with gene coding regions, but are subsequently removed from the primary RNA transcript by splicing.
 Actively transcribed regions of DNA often form R-loops that are vulnerable to DNA damage.
 Introns reduce R-loop formation and DNA damage in highly expressed yeast genes.
 Genome-wide analysis showed that intron-containing genes display decreased R-loop levels and decreased DNA damage compared to intron-less genes of similar expression in both yeast and humans.
-Inserting an intron within an R-loop prone gene can also suppress R-loop formation and recombination.
+Inserting an intron within an R-loop-prone gene can suppress R-loop formation and recombination.
 Bonnet et al. (2017) speculated that the function of introns in maintaining genetic stability may explain their evolutionary maintenance at certain locations, particularly in highly expressed genes.